Why We Named It Chronos

 Chronos isn't time-aware by accident.
 Time is embedded in every layer of the system:

-• Temporal embeddings encode commit timestamps, file histories, and context relevance into retrieval queries
+Temporal embeddings encode commit timestamps, file histories, and context relevance, enabling retrieval across 3-12 months of code evolution

-• Adaptive depth lets Chronos zoom into the past as needed, whether for a quick hotfix or a deeply buried regression
+Adaptive depth lets Chronos zoom into the past as needed, averaging 3.7 hops for complex bugs, 1.2 for simple ones

 Chronos doesn't operate on prompts alone.
 It operates on a timeline.